 The first edition of NFPA 2400, Standard for Small Unmanned Aircraft Systems (sUAS) Used for Public Safety Operations, provides the foundation for departments to develop sUAS programs based on the most current industry knowledge and best practices.
 This all-encompassing standard covers the implementation, deployment, and use of UAS in the public safety community to enhance capabilities in inspections, search and rescue, fire scene efforts, and other operations.Learn more about NFPA 2400

 The Fire Protection Research Foundation, the research affiliate of NFPA, oversaw the research phase of this project to inform the development of the new NFPA drone training and knowledge base.
 The Foundation looked at drone utilization across all operational settings including structural and wildland firefighting, search & rescue, hazardous material responses, natural disasters, and public events.
 Organizational deployment, professional qualifications for public safety personnel, and operational applications were considered.
-See the project summary.
+See the final report.

 The Foundation also conducted a workshop to further explore the needs of the first responder community.
 Proposed methodologies, gaps, priorities, and recommendations were shared and are captured in the project workshop proceedings.